 Which car insurance companies have them?

 As opposed to accident forgiveness, which most companies offer, only a handful of companies have vanishing deductible programs.
-The five largest companies to offer it are Allstate, Liberty Mutual, Nationwide, The Hartford and Allied Insurance.
+The four largest companies to offer it are Allstate, Liberty Mutual, Nationwide, and The Hartford.

-Called “Deductible Awards”, Allstate will take off $100 from your deductible when you sign up, and another $100 for each year of clean driving, up to $500.
-There is a catch however--you need to purchase a Gold or Platinum Your Choice Auto Package.
-It is hard say what the price for a Gold or Platinum package may be, as it depends on the driver and the state, but it will be more expensive than whatever you would normally pay.
+Called "Deductible Awards", Allstate will take off $100 from your deductible when you sign up, and another $100 for each year of clean driving, up to $500.
+There is a catch, however — you need to purchase a Gold or Platinum Your Choice Auto Package.
+It is hard to say what the price for a Gold or Platinum package may be, as it depends on the driver and the state, but it will be more expensive than whatever you would normally pay.
 The upside to Allstate’s program however is that the Gold or Platinum package also comes with accident forgiveness.

-While it may seem worth it initially, you will have to do some math to figure out if you still come out ahead.
+While it may seem worth it initially, you will have to do some math to figure out to determine if you’ll come out ahead.
 The exact pricing of some of these programs is difficult, but since we know Nationwide’s cost is $60 per year, we can use that as an example.